Paris Romantic Getaway Itinerary

 Why Paris fits your group

-This itinerary works because it was generated for a real romantic getaway trip, then converted into an SEO wrapper around the actual plan.
+This itinerary works because it was generated for a real couples getaway, then turned into an SEO wrapper around the actual plan.
 It keeps the same destination intent while surfacing concrete stops, pacing, and practical tips from the underlying itinerary.

 Classic Paris opened gently: Eiffel iconics, Left Bank texture, river romance